Constance Hunting

-Hunting received her B.A. from Pembroke College in Brown University in 1947, studied at Duke University from 1950–1953, and then lived in West Lafayette, IN, home of Purdue University, until 1968.
-From that time, she lived in Orono, Maine with her husband Robert, who was Chair of the English department at UMO until his retirement.
+Hunting received her B.A. from Pembroke College in Brown University in 1947, studied at Duke University from 1950 to 1953, and then lived in West Lafayette, Indiana, home of Purdue University, until 1968.
+From that time, she lived in Orono, Maine, with her husband Robert, who was chair of the English department at UMO until his retirement.

 Hunting trained as a classical pianist, but is best known for her work as a poet, and her promotion of other Maine writers through the Puckerbrush Review literary magazine, which she established in 1971.
 She was also the founder and editor of Puckerbrush Press, which, over the twenty-eight years of its existence, published a great variety of work by many writers, domestic and international, including May Sarton, James Kelman, Angelica Garnett, and other figures from the Bloomsbury Group.